mattj23/canopy_vox/README.md

 ### Overview
 *Parallel computing voxel generator from LIDAR data*

-This code performs the voxelization of a very large volume of LIDAR points using a parallel algorithm and Open MPI.
+This code performs the thinning and voxelization of a very large volume of LIDAR points using a parallel algorithm and Open MPI.

 It was written for use on Georgia Southern University's TALON cluster.

 ### Current State
 There are currently several binaries in the project.

+1. mpi_voxels

+   This is the parallel MPI implementation of the thinning and voxelization algorithm.
+A special parallel configuration input file must be specified as the command line argument.

 1. kdtree_voxels

    This is a single threaded implementation of the thinning and voxelization algorithms that uses a 3 dimensional binary search tree (a k-d tree) to perform the spatial radius searches in O(n log n) time as opposed to the O(n^2) time of the naive implementation.
-Takes a single .asc input file.
+Takes a single .asc input file specified in a configuration .json file.
 Works for point clouds up to a few million points.

 2. naive_voxels

    This is a naive, single threaded implementation of the thinning (elimination of redundant points within a specified distance) and voxelization algorithms that takes a single .asc input file.
 It is very slow for point clouds over a few thousand points, and exists solely as an obviously correct method for validating the output of the other implementations.

+3. closest_point_check

+   This tool opens a .asc formatted point cloud file, specified as a command line argument, and searches every point in the file for its nearest neighbor.
+The closest distance between any two points in the file is then printed to stdout.
+The relevance of this value is that, for a single point cloud file, the closest distance between any two points is a good indication of the minimum point spacing of the LIDAR hardware used for a scan from a single position, and when several such scans are superimposed points which lie closer than this distance are effectively oversampling of surfaces in that area and will cause the density of that region to be artificially high.

 Configuration files are in the json format, and a sample `config.json` is included that points at the sample file `sample_data/sample.asc`.